 Every week on Tuesdays, we have a half-day academic seminar of protected time for interactive teaching.
 A tradition since 2005, “Teaching Tuesday” provides a safe learning environment where residents are free of patient care responsibilities.
 Morning Report is one of the mainstays of Teaching Tuesday.
 Because of the protected nature of this time, both interns and residents can participate in this valuable case-based discussion moderated by our chief residents.
 There is an emphasis on teaching clinical reasoning, differential diagnosis, and the use of problem representations and illness scripts.

-Other regular features of Teaching Tuesday include clinical problem-solving series, didactic lectures, resident presentations, Journal Club, Quality Improvement lectures, Medical Jeopardy, simulation mannequins for mock code blue sessions, and Skills Day with practice in POCUS image acquisition and interpretation, arterial and central line placement, peripheral IV insertion, and wound suturing.
+Other regular features of Teaching Tuesday include clinical problem-solving series, didactic lectures, resident presentations, Journal Club, lectures on Equity, Inclusion and Diversity and Quality Improvement, Medical Jeopardy, simulation sessions with mannequins for mock code blue drills, and occasional small group procedure and POCUS skills days.

-Lastly, this regular resident gathering has proven to be invaluable in promoting camaraderie and a wonderful opportunity for resident feedback and consensus building for program improvement efforts.
+Lastly, this regular resident gathering has proven to be invaluable in promoting camaraderie, soliciting resident feedback, and consensus building for program improvement efforts.